 What I actually do

-• Reserved Instances - For stable, predictable workloads (production databases, always-on node pools).
-1-year RIs save ~30%, 3-year RIs save ~50%.
+- Reserved Instances - For stable, predictable workloads (production databases, always-on node pools).
+1-year RIs save ~30-40%, 3-year RIs save up to 72%.
 Only reserve what you're confident will run for the full term.

-• Spot nodes for AKS - Non-critical workloads (batch jobs, dev/test) can run on spot nodes at 60-90% discount.
+- Spot nodes for AKS - Non-critical workloads (batch jobs, dev/test) can run on spot nodes at up to 90% discount.
 But spot nodes can be evicted with 30 seconds notice, so your workload must handle interruptions.

 Cost optimization for AKS specifically

-• Monitor with kubectl top nodes - if all nodes are at 20% CPU, you have too many or they're too large.
+kubectl top nodes- if all nodes are at 20% CPU, you have too many or they're too large.

 7. Real-World Scenarios I've Faced